NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - none, air-to-air, mini-split, ground-to-air, packaged terminal heat pump, room air conditioner with reverse cycle
      - The type of heat pump.
 Use 'none' if there is no heat pump.
    * - ``heat_pump_heating_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - HSPF, HSPF2, COP
+     - auto, HSPF, HSPF2, COP
      - The heating efficiency type of heat pump.
 System types air-to-air and mini-split use HSPF or HSPF2.
 System types ground-to-air, packaged terminal heat pump and room air conditioner with reverse cycle use COP.
    * - ``heat_pump_heating_efficiency``
-     - true
+     - false
      -
      - Double
      -
      - The rated heating efficiency value of the heat pump.
    * - ``heat_pump_cooling_efficiency_type``
-     - true
+     - false
      -
      - Choice
-     - SEER, SEER2, EER, CEER
+     - auto, SEER, SEER2, EER, CEER
      - The cooling efficiency type of heat pump.
 System types air-to-air and mini-split use SEER or SEER2.
 System types ground-to-air, packaged terminal heat pump and room air conditioner with reverse cycle use EER.
    * - ``heat_pump_cooling_efficiency``
-     - true
+     - false
      -
      - Double
      -